Measure What Matters from the Beginning

 Cost Per Acquisition

-Often times companies start marketing their business and miss the step of understanding their spend and therefore either don’t believe it is working or don’t understand what they are getting for their spend.
+Often, companies start marketing their business and miss the step of understanding their spending and, therefore, either don’t believe it is working or don’t understand what they are getting for their spending.
 This creates the false sense that marketing doesn’t work.
 Marketing does work, but ineffectively measuring outcomes could be disastrous.

-Measuring leading indicators like response rate or open rate are important, but at the end of the day measuring performance back to your CPA will determine whether or not it was successful.
+Measuring leading indicators like response rate or open rate is important, but at the end of the day, measuring performance back to your CPA will determine whether or not it was successful.

 What Gets Measured Gets Results

 Having a clear way to identify the effectiveness of each campaign back to your CPA target is critical to knowing whether your marketing efforts are succeeding.
 Relentlessly evaluate how you measure the effectiveness of your marketing efforts with persistence and consistency.

 Each marketing campaign (a campaign for the purpose of this article is a channel of distribution to reach your target audience) should have a clear way to measure its CPA impact.
 This methodology for investing can apply to all forms of marketing whether it is email marketing, pay per click, direct mail, SEO (search engine optimization) and so on.
 It creates a very clear picture of what is working for you and what needs additional refinement to create profit.

 My philosophy on marketing is that if you can’t measure it, don’t do it.
 There are several platforms that will enable you to measure your effectiveness, Hubspot being one of them.
 Be diligent in understanding how you will measure each spend prior to starting.

 If you’re interested in learning more about Math Before Marketing and the other concepts I’ve used throughout my marketing career — and that we use at Valve+Meter — check out my book at MathBeforeMarketing.com.